smartjinyu/xmuBKXK_captcha/README.md

 Just call

     Import ocrCaptcha
     reuslt = ocrRawCaptcha(Image)

 The parameter is an Image object of a single captcha, it will return a str object containing reconition results.
 Refer to `downloadCaptchas.py` about how to get captchas from [the website].
-The following are a simple example:
+Here is a simple example:

 ![sample command](./examples/sample_cmd.png)